vedph/cadmus_core/Doc/adding-parts.md

 - give the fragment a type ID (via the usual `TagAttribute`), which *must* begin with the prefix `fr.` (=`PartBase.FR_PREFIX`; note the trailing dot).

 - if adding pins in the fragment, just provide the pin's name and value; the other properties will be supplied by the container part.
-By convention, you should prefix your pin name with the `fr.` prefix.
+By convention, you should prefix your pin name with the `fr.` prefix (defined in `PartBase.FR_PREFIX`).

 Anyway, adding a new layer part would be rarely required, as there is just a generic (parameterized) layer part provided for this: one part, many fragments.
 You rather have to provide fragments and their tests.